MicrosoftDocs/dynamics-365-project-operations/articles/whats-new/ur5-nonstocked-installation.md

 The deployment and application update will start.

-On the **Environment details** page, in the top right corner, the environment status will update to **Servicing**.
+On the **Environment details** page, in the top-right corner, the environment status will update to **Servicing**.
 In approximately two hours, the update will be complete.
 The application release information will update to **Microsoft Dynamics 365 for Finance and Operations 10.0.15)** and the environment status will update to **Deployed**.